Free SEO Tools Every Small Business Actually Needs

 Backlinks from authoritative sites?
 That's genuinely hard.

-Getting a link from Wikipedia, Reddit, Hacker News, or a major news outlet requires either:
+Getting a link from Wikipedia, Reddit, Hacker News, or a major news outlet requires either creating something genuinely remarkable that earns links naturally, doing outreach at scale (time-intensive, low success rate), or finding alternative paths to authority.

 This is where Revised comes in.
 We find contextual backlinks from authoritative sources and make them accessible to small businesses.
 Not through outreach.
 Through legitimate domain acquisition and redirection.